mpaiva/ux-protocols/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [MIT LICENSE](MIT-LICENSE.txt) file for details.

 ## Acknowledgments

 Thank you to all the participants, researchers, and advocates who contribute to making technology accessible and usable for everyone.

 ---

 We believe that technology should be inclusive and accessible.
 Join us in making this a reality by supporting and using these UX Protocols in your projects and studies.